inspec/inspec-aws/docs/resources/aws_dms_replication_instance.md

 # aws_dms_replication_instance

-Use the `aws_dms_replication_instance` InSpec audit resource to test properties of a single specific DMS Replication Instance.
+Use the `aws_dms_replication_instance` InSpec audit resource to test properties of a single AWS DMS replication instance.

-The AWS::DMS::ReplicationInstance resource creates an AWS DMS Replication Instance.
+The AWS::DMS::ReplicationInstance resource creates an AWS DMS replication instance.

 ## Syntax